About The Audio Content Fund

 Who We Are

 The Audio Content Fund is a not-for-profit company established by AudioUK and Radiocentre to distribute funding independently from Government.
-The fund is run by the Managing Director, with funding decisions being made by an independent panel of industry experts.
+The fund pilot was run by the Managing Director, with funding decisions being made by an independent panel of industry experts.

 |Helen Boaden (Chair) began in commercial radio in Middlesbrough and Leeds, before working on Radio 4 programmes in Manchester.
 After moving to London to run BBC Radio and Television Current Affairs, she became Controller of Radio 4, and then Director of BBC News before becoming Director of BBC Radio.
 She left the BBC in 2017 and completed a Fellowship on journalism at the Shorenstein Center in Harvard.
 She is involved with numerous arts organisations including the Royal Academy of Arts.|